atticus-sullivan/cluttealtex/README.md

 curl -o "/usr/local/bin/cluttealtex" "${baseurl}/cluttealtex"
 ```

-This might be the simplest way of installing manually, though nicer is to setup your local \texttt{TEXMFHOME} and place the executable there.
+This might be the simplest way of installing manually, though nicer is to setup your local `TEXMFHOME` and place the executable there.
 For Linux again this could look like this:
 ```bash
 V="v0.9.1" # select the version to download